 It may seem that rehabilitation of the spine is not necessary, as if you can go home after surgery and get treated there.
 But this is really a very risky intention, and if you do so, you may stay bedridden forever.

 Spinal surgery can provide dramatic relief for people with moderate to severe spinal problems that do not respond to conventional conservative therapy.
 For example, spinal decompression can remove pressure on nerves, relieve pain and restore mobility in many such patients.

 Spine surgery recovery time varies depending on the procedure.
 The main purpose of rehabilitation is to restore the full range of motion, as well as the formation of a capable muscular corset.

-Here are the methods used: the simplest exercises, supervision, and support of a doctor, physiotherapy procedures, classes on the simulators and in the pool, therapeutic baths, massage, reflexology, psychological support.
+Here are the methods used: the simplest exercises, supervision, and support of a doctor, physiotherapy procedures, classes on the simulators and in the pool, therapeutic baths, massage, reflexology, and psychological support.

-First, the physiological therapist examines the postoperative card, the features of surgery.
+First, the physiological therapist examines the postoperative card, and the features of surgery.
 Then, in collaboration with other specialists, create a method of treatment.
 The method of treatment includes two sides, physical and psychological.
 These two methods perfectly complement each other and give a great result together.

 The recovery time

 If you’re a candidate for spinal surgery, it’s important to understand all aspects of the procedure and its aftermath.
 One of the most important questions these patients should have answers to is the length of time required to recover from spinal surgery.